connerdrake98/ds-blog/_posts/2024-02-24-testing-stock-strategies.md

 ---
 layout: post
-title:  "How to Test Stock Strategies Easily in Python"
+title:  "Making Money...
+With Pyton?
+A Simple Way to Test Stock Strategies"
 date: 2024-02-24
-description: A post about how to use the yfinance Python module to test stocks strategies
+description: This post will show you exactly how to use the yfinance library in Python to test any stock strategy you could imagine.
+Just follow the simple outlined steps, and you will be testing your strategies in no time.
+Who knows, maybe you could even find one that outperforms the market!
 image: "/assets/img/stocks-moving.jpg"
 display_image: false
 ---
 <p class="intro"><span class="dropcap">H</span>ave you ever tried to test stock strategies manually by looking at charts and indicators, writing down numbers, and then having to redo the entire process to test different inputs?
 Well, there is an easier way that will allow you to rapidly test tons of strategies in seconds.</p>

+### Introduction

+There are TONS of tools and APIs that claim to have free stock data or allow you to test stock strategies easily.
+The truth?
+Most of these APIs are either paid or out of support.

+This is why I scoured the internet to find a solution that was both free and easy to use for testing stock strategies.
+Here it is.

 ### 1 - Install the yfinance package